PORTRAITS, etc.

 EXPERIMENTS WITH SURREALIST PORTRAITURE

-Recent edits of photo session with Jean Nance (Toronto, February 2025)
+Recent edits of photo session with Emily Jean Nance (Toronto, February 2025)

-With these images, I aim to explore surrealist portraiture with techniques reminiscent of those pioneered by Man Ray, Lee Miller and their contemporaries.
-My intent is to capture an ethereal ambiguity—a hallmark of surrealist photographic practice—using long exposures and tonal manipulations, especially solarization, a method Man Ray famously employed to invert reality and unsettle perception.
+With these images, I explore surrealist portraiture with techniques reminiscent of those pioneered by Man Ray, Lee Miller and their contemporaries.
+I intend to capture an ethereal ambiguity, a hallmark of surrealist photographic practice, using long exposures and tonal manipulations, especially solarization, a method Man Ray famously employed to invert reality and unsettle perception.

 By exhibiting my subject as both present and ephemeral, I aim to create ghostly, uncertain figures that recall the mysterious quality of Man Ray's rayographs.
-These visual strategies challenge the traditional photographic notions of authenticity and immediacy, questioning how identity and temporality manifest through imagery.
 Likewise, the repeated layering of forms echoes the experiments of László Moholy-Nagy, who was fascinated by collisions of form, motion and abstraction.
 Long exposures create temporal layering and generate distortions of the human form (intentional blurring, visual duplication, etc.) ... leading to a sense of spatial and existential ambiguity.

 Portrait Art: Selections